-Have a closer look at possibilities of importing data in a CRM system.
+Have a closer look at the possibilities of importing data in a CRM system.
 In what format is the information imported?
-Is there a built in migration module and what systems does it work with?
+Is there a built-in migration module and what systems does it work with?
 Should the information be formatted in some way before transferring?

 You should learn how to deal with the initial data import before the first launch of your CRM system.

 It’s very essential for the data import to be done fast, simple and transparent.
 Without an automated transfer of data, contacts, and other vital information, the first launch of the system will result in failure.
 Of course, data import can be fully done manually, but it will take too much time and it’s quite hard for an inexperienced user.
 Besides, manual data import can result in duplication of records and a complete mess in the end.

 The difference between Open Source and proprietary architecture is that in the first case, you get the open code system, and in the second case, you get a closed version.
 It’s evident that we mean Stand-Alone software products because each SaaS system has a closed code by default.

 Proprietary (closed code) architecture is primarily sold by reputable and successful developers.
 In this case, you get a powerful system that can slightly be changed and configured within the limits settled by the developer.
 There’s nothing bad at it because if you’re an owner of a small or middle-sized business you won’t need any specific or non-typical solutions and additions to your system.

 Open Source license (open code system) is based on an already existing CMS.
 In this case, you get a wide range of integration possibilities and work with your website or with any other system.
 Nevertheless, such CRM modules have certain drawbacks in comparison to CRM systems, developed specifically for customer relationship management.